PLAY 'N' LEARN PROGRAM

 Collections of books, toys, music, and multimedia materials for babies, toddlers, parents, and service providers.

-Library staff specially trained in early literacy, child development, and family support.
+Library staff who are specially trained in early literacy, child development, and family support.

 The Family Place Libraries™ model is now in over 400 libraries in 30 states serving thousands of young children and their parents/caregivers.